 In my work with clients, I follow a different approach: Helping you navigate your life after the loss by dealing with the pain of the loss, at the same time creating an inner relationship with the person who is no longer alive.

-This is done through a systemic approach: A systemic view doesn’t just take into account the individual bereaved person but the social support system surrounding him or her.
+This is done using a systemic approach: A systemic view doesn’t just take into account the individual bereaved person but the social support system surrounding him or her.

 Grief work is creative relationship work with the ultimate aim of